ishandandekar/Looking-Fruit/README.md

 ## Introduction

-The **objective** of the research paper was to classify images various fruits and vegetables correctly.
+The **objective** of the research paper was to classify images various fruits correctly.
 The researchers made a total of 10 models based and documented there results.
-The main of this project is to beat and/or achieve the highest score on the test set when compared to their best model.
+The main idea of this project is to beat and/or achieve the highest score on the test set when compared to their best model.
 In the process to do this, I made a total of 7 models (including the best model researchers made), hoping each model iteration will get a better result.

 **Abstract of the paper:**
 In this paper we introduce a new, high-quality, dataset of images